ballerina-platform/ballerina-spec/stdlib/proposals/ai/evaluation_for_ai_agents_in_ballerina.md

 #### Rationale for Binary Outcomes

-**1. Scores Don't Aggregate Meaningfully Across Different Dimensions**

-If test cases measure different qualities (relevance, correctness, tool selection), averaging their scores produces a meaningless number.
-You can't meaningfully average a relevance score with a tool selection score—they measure different things.
-Binary outcomes avoid this problem: each test either meets its specific criteria or it doesn't.

-**2. Ranges Create Ambiguity in Test Results**
+**1. Ranges Create Ambiguity in Test Results**

 What does a score of 0.6 mean?
 Is that acceptable?
 Without a threshold, scores lack actionability.
 Binary outcomes provide immediate clarity: the test met expectations or it didn't.

-**3. Developers Must Set Thresholds Anyway**
+**2. Developers Must Set Thresholds Anyway**

 Even if the framework supported ranges, developers would need to decide: "At what score does this test case pass?"
 This threshold decision is unavoidable.
 By making it explicit in code, we:
 - Force developers to think about acceptable quality levels
 - Make the evaluation criteria visible and reviewable
 - Allow different thresholds for different test cases based on their importance

-**4. Binary Outcomes Match Integration Testing Mental Models**
+**3. Binary Outcomes Match Integration Testing Mental Models**

 Integration engineers already think in pass/fail terms:
 - Did the API return the expected status code? ✓ or ✗
 - Did the integration flow complete successfully? ✓ or ✗
 - Did the agent invoke the correct tools? ✓ or ✗

-**5. Discrete Labels Reduce Variance When Using an LLM as the Judge**
+**4. Discrete Labels Reduce Variance When Using an LLM as the Judge**

+In some evaluation scenarios, correctness cannot be determined through strict assertions or rule based logic.
+In these cases, an LLM itself may be used as an evaluator to judge the quality of an agent's output, such as relevance, correctness, or alignment with expected intent.
+This pattern is commonly referred to as LLM-based evaluation or LLM-as-a-judge.

 When the judge itself is an LLM, numeric scoring becomes unstable.
 The same test case can produce noticeably different numeric ratings across multiple runs even when the inputs are unchanged.
 A difference such as 78 compared to 82 has no real interpretive value and is mostly noise.
 Discrete labels such as pass(correct) or fail(wrong) produce far more consistent outcomes because the model must classify instead of choosing an arbitrary point on a large scale.
 These labels reduce sensitivity to prompt phrasing, create more stable results across repeated evaluations, and make metrics such as accuracy or majority voting easier to compute and interpret.

-Extending this pattern to AI evaluation reduces cognitive load and keeps the testing workflow consistent.
+**5. Binary Outcomes Prevent Outlier Skew in Aggregation**

+Using numeric scores in evaluations makes the overall result sensitive to outliers.
+A small number of extreme values can disproportionately skew the aggregate score, making the evaluation unstable and misleading.

+This is why the **Binary Outcomes per Dataset Entry** approach is used.
+Each dataset entry produces a simple **pass/fail outcome**.
+This makes aggregation robust, because:

+1. Extreme values cannot distort the overall result.
+2. Each entry contributes equally to the final outcome.
+3. The aggregate pass rate reflects consistent behavior rather than numerical extremes.

+In short, binary outcomes make evaluations more stable, interpretable, and resilient to outliers when aggregating results across a dataset.

 #### Converting Scores to Binary Outcomes